 While it might seem excessive to spend this much money on an iron, the Miele Rotary iron is not your standard handheld steamer.
 Rather, it's an entire experience that evokes old-fashioned laundry mangles.
 The design features rollers in a sturdy frame with a foot pedal, which allows you to sit while you press garments, linens, and bedding.
 It even features a swing-out bar to hang finished items and a rack underneath for pressed garments.
 And when you're all done, the machine folds up and fits neatly into a closet or corner.
-For many reviewers, the device brings back memories of their mothers, or even grandmothers, pressing laundry, and they say it offers them that sentimental experience without the bulky appliances of the old days.
+For many reviewers, the device brings back memories of their parents, or even grandparents, pressing laundry, and they say it offers them that sentimental experience without the bulky appliances of the old days.
 This clothes iron is definitely a splurge, but it's worth it if you have a penchant for professionally pressed clothes with a side of nostalgia.

 Best Lightweight Clothes Iron: Shark Professional Steam Iron

 Most of the irons on this list weigh in anywhere from 3.25 to five pounds, but this model from Shark is a mere 2.9 pounds.
 And trust us, every ounce adds up when you're working through a large pile of laundry.
-In addition to its light weight, the compact iron has a unique vertical steam function, which makes it useful not only for clothing, but also for drapes and upholstery.
+In addition to its weight, the compact iron has a unique vertical steam function, which makes it useful not only for clothing, but also for drapes and upholstery.
 "This works great, heats up very fast, and is easy to maneuver over fabric," one reviewer wrote.
 Light, durable, and affordable with professional-quality results?
 That's what we would call a total package.

-Fastest Clothes Iron: Conair ExtremeSteam Pro Steam Iron
+Best Quick-Heating Clothes Iron: Conair ExtremeSteam Pro Steam Iron